The Character Matrix

-So, understand that if species has character state "2" for a particular trait, then ancestrally that species had to have "passed through" character state "1".
-Therefore, character state one would unite this species with any other species that still have character state "1".
+So, understand that if species has character state "2" for a particular trait, then ancestrally that species had to have "passed through" character state "1" to get to "2".
+Therefore, character state "1" would unite this species with any other species that still have character state "1".

 In class construction of a phylogeny.